Aniossar/ExchangeRatesGIFApplication/README.md

 2.Fill application.properties with your IDs to openexchangerates.org API and giphy.com API.
 3. Type in terminal gradlew.bat bootRun
 4. Go to http://localhost:9090/checkRate and enjoy.

+Application provides you gif tagged «broke» in case of decreasing rate and gif tagged «rich» in case of increasing rate.